hazelcast/hazelcast-openshift/README.md

 **Note**: *Currently, SSL Mutual Authentication does not work with `livenessProbe`/`readinessProbe` enabled.*

+# WAN Replication

+To enable WAN Replication, you need to expose your Hazelcast cluster with an OpenShift service (`LoadBalancer` or `NodePort`).
+Then use its external address in the publisher cluster WAN Configuration (in the `endpoints` property).

 # Complete Example

 For the complete example, please refer to [Hazelcast Code Samples](https://github.com/hazelcast/hazelcast-code-samples/tree/master/hazelcast-integration/openshift).
 It presents how to: